Choosing Safe Toys for Toddlers and Preschoolers

 - Crayons and paints should say ASTM D-4236 on the package, which means that they've been evaluated by the American Society for Testing and Materials.

 Steer clear of older toys, even hand-me-downs from friends and family.
-Those toys might have sentimental value and are certainly cost-effective, but they may not meet current safety standards and may be so worn from play that they can break and become hazardous.
+Those toys might have sentimental value and are certainly less expensive, but they may not meet current safety standards and may be so worn from play that they can break and become hazardous.

 Safe Toys for Infants, Toddlers, and Preschoolers

 Always read labels to make sure a toy is appropriate for a child's age.
-Guidelines published by the CPSC and other groups can help you make those buying decisions.
+Guidelines published by the U.S. Consumer Product Safety Commission (CPSC) and other groups can help you make those buying decisions.

-Still, use your own best judgment — and consider your child's temperament, habits, and behavior whenever you buy a new toy.
-You may think that a child who's advanced in comparison to peers can handle toys meant for older kids.
-But the age levels for toys are determined by safety factors, not intelligence or maturity.
+And consider your child's temperament, habits, and behavior whenever you buy a new toy.
+Even a child who seems advanced compared with other kids the same age shouldn't use toys meant for older kids.
+The age levels for toys are determined by safety factors, not intelligence or maturity.

 - Toys should be large enough — at least 1¼ inches (3 centimeters) in diameter and 2¼ inches (6 centimeters) in length — so that they can't be swallowed or lodged in the windpipe.
 A small-parts tester, or choke tube, can determine if a toy is too small.
 These tubes are designed to be about the same diameter as a child's windpipe.
 If an object fits inside the tube, then it's too small for a young child.
-If you can't find a choke tube, a toilet paper roll can be used for the same purpose.
+If you can't find a choke tube, ask a salesperson for help or use a toilet paper roll tube.

 - Battery-operated toys should have battery cases that secure with screws so that kids cannot pry them open.
 Batteries and battery fluid pose serious risks, including choking, internal bleeding, and chemical burns.